 What features does a checked cooler need?

-The very best cooler for checked luggage is one that meets TSA guidelines and keeps the ice frozen.
-While wheels are not required for TSA approved coolers, they are helpful when checking your cooler for ease of movement.
+The best cooler for checked luggage is one that can be packed in line with current TSA screening guidelines and keeps the ice frozen.
+While wheels are not required for travel cooler boxes, they are helpful when checking your cooler for ease of movement.
 Retractable handles are also important as they will not get damaged in the cargo hold.

 Does TSA allow dry ice?